 Kildare is increasingly popping up on the radar of heritage hunters thanks to its impressive offering of architectural and historical gems.
 Embark on a day of cultural exploration with the Arthur’s Way Trail across Northeast Kildare.
 A cycling and walking trail, in just 16 km, Arthur’s Way links many of the historic sites associated with Ireland’s most famous brewers – the Guinness family.

 Visitors are invited to explore Celbridge – where Arthur spent his childhood, Leixlip – the site of his first brewery and Oughterard graveyard – Arthur’s final resting place near his ancestral home.
 With many attractions and heritage sites en route, a key highlight is a visit to Castletown House, the jewel in the county’s architectural crown.
 Built in the 1700s, this is Ireland’s largest and earliest Palladian-style house and daily tours run from March to October.

 Who doesn’t like a bargain?
-With up to 60% off top fashion labels such as Anya Hindmarch and Kate Spade and chic homeware brands this shopping mecca is a must.
+With up to 60% off top fashion labels in Kildare Village such as Coach and Kate Spade and chic homeware brands this shopping mecca is a must.

 Spend the day browsing the rails, then lunch in L’Officina Dunne & Crescenzi and hit the rails again for even more bargains.

 The following day, take a trip to the White Water Shopping Center and choose from over 60 leading retailer brands!
 It is Irelands largest regional shopping centre outside of Dublin.
 Why not check out the Museum of Style Icons and Newbridge Silverware Visitor Centre to browse the memorabilia and splendid Showrooms.